 - Putting Scrum into action.

-The Introduction to Scrum training course takes the scrum framework apart, hence allows delegates to examine each role, event and artefact and then put it back together as a practical product delivery tool.
-Delegates use this case study to explore backlog refinement, estimation, value, planning, forecasting and agile retrospectives.
+The Introduction to Scrum training course takes the scrum framework apart and allows delegates to examine each role, event and artefact and then put it back together as a practical product delivery tool.
+Delegates are introduced to a case study product, through which they explore backlog refinement, estimation, value, planning, forecasting and agile retrospectives.

 Scrum is a framework for delivering software products in an agile way, therefore we begin by understanding the benefits agility can bring to an organisation.
-Building software products is a complex problem with a large number of variables and Scrum is designed to manage effectively this type of work, which is described at a high level.
+Building software products is a complex problem with a large number of variables and Scrum is designed to manage this type of work effectively.

 The intent of Scrum is not to deliver a project on-time and on-budget, but to maximise the business value and outcomes for a software product.
 We discuss the implications of this, therefore the differences between Scrum and plan-driven project management techniques.